faboo8/ontology-matching/README.md

 *start index' and *end index* are optional and if not specified will be set to 0 and maximum index, respectively.

-It will prompt you to choose between Google's Word2Vec ('google') and Stanford's GloVe ('glove').
+So far you can choose between Google's Word2Vec ('google') and Stanford's GloVe ('glove').
+If an invalid argument is given, the script will prompt you to enter the model again.
 A progressbar is also shown for your convenience.

 The result is stored as a dictionary, pickled and saved on disk.
 The dictionary contains the the strings as the keys and the values are dataframes containing the 5 best matches through CombinedSimilarity, the similarity score and the corresponding indices.